Which is to be followed, a ruling issued by a Sage during learning or his practical ruling in court?

 Bava Batra 127 – Questions About Firstborn

-If two sons were born in hiding, and it is not clear who is the firstborn, they can appoint each other an agent against other brothers, and together win the portion of the firstborn – so did Rava advise.
-They told Rava that even though it sounded logical, the Torah insists on a definite knowledge about a firstborn, and that Rabbi Yannai explained this to be true only when the firstborn was known and then mixed up.
-The next day Rava publicly announced: “The statement that I made previously was an error on my part.”
+If two sons were born in hiding, and it is not clear who the firstborn is, they can appoint each other as agents against other brothers and together win the portion of the firstborn – so was Rava's advice.
+They told Rava that even though it sounded logical, the Torah insisted on definite knowledge about a firstborn.
+Rabbi Yannai explained this to be valid only when the firstborn was known and then mixed up.
+The next day, Rava publicly announced: "The statement that I made previously was an error on my part."

 Art: Léon Augustin Lhermitte Woman with Child and Two Children